DataBiosphere/leonardo/README.md

 # Leonardo

-Leonardo serves as a way to launch compute within the terra security boundary.
-It does so via multiple different cloud hardware virtualization mechanisms, currently leveraging only the Google cloud platform.
+Leonardo serves as a way to launch compute within the Terra security boundary.
+It does so via multiple different cloud hardware virtualization mechanisms, currently leveraging only the Google Cloud Platform.

 Leonardo supports launching the following services for compute:
 - Spark clusters through [Google Dataproc](https://cloud.google.com/dataproc/)
 - Virtual machines through [Google Compute Engine](https://cloud.google.com/compute)
 - Kubernetes 'apps' through [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine)

-Currently, leonardo supports the launching of custom docker images for jupyter and rstudio in virtual machines and dataproc.
-It also supports launching applications in kubernetes, with a spotlight on galaxy.
+Currently, leonardo supports the launching of custom docker images for Jupyter and Rstudio in virtual machines and Dataproc.
+It also supports launching applications in Kubernetes, with a spotlight on Galaxy.

 - For more information on APIs, see [swagger](http/src/main/resources/swagger/api-docs.yaml).
 - For more information on custom docker images, see the [terra-docker repo](https://github.com/DataBiosphere/terra-docker)
-- For more information on applications we support in kubernetes, see the [terra-apps repo](https://github.com/DataBiosphere/terra-app)
+- For more information on applications we support in Kubernetes, see the [terra-apps repo](https://github.com/DataBiosphere/terra-app)
-- For more information on galaxy, see the [galaxy project](https://github.com/galaxyproject)
+- For more information on Galaxy, see the [Galaxy Project](https://github.com/galaxyproject)

 It is recommended to consume these APIs and functionality via the [Terra UI](https://terra.bio/)